seqan/seqan/manual/source/Tutorial/GettingStarted/Metafunctions.rst

 .. container:: assignment

    Objective
-     Write a generic program that swaps the value ranges ``[i,i+k)`` and ``[j,j+k)`` of a container ``str``.
-     The container should be specified as a template argument ``T``.
+     Write a generic function ``checkContainerForDna(T & container)`` that prints out a message if the value inside the container is of the type :dox:`Dna`.
+The type ``T`` of the container should be specified as a template argument.
+Test you function with some examples.

    Hint
-     Use the Metafunctions :dox:`ContainerConcept#Value` to access the type of the elements in the container.
+      * Use the **Type Metafunction** :dox:`ContainerConcept#Value` to access the (alphabet-)type of the elements in the container.
-     Use the function :dox:`RandomAccessContainerConcept#value` to assign the values.``
+      * Use the **Value Metafunction** :dox:`IsSameType` to check for type equality.

    Solution
      .. container:: foldable

-        We want to have a generic version, similar to the function ``ExchangeFirstValues`` on the previous page.

-        Hence we could define the function as follows:

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-declaration

-        The function is now quite generic allowing any container of type ``T``.
-        In addition we specify two positions that should be swapped (as integers which is not really generic, but it suffices for the demo) an the length of the swapped region.
-        Now we can define a helper variable ``help``, which can be of type ``T``.

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-metafunction

-        and do the swapping

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-work

-        Thats it.
-        We can now test our generic swap function using for example a `String` of characters or a `String` of integers.

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-apply

-        The whole program taken together looks as follows:

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-headers

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-declaration

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-metafunction

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-work

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
-           :fragment: swap-main
+        Your program should look something like this:

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp
+        .. includefrags:: demos/tutorial/metafunctions/assignment1_solution.cpp

-           :fragment: swap-apply
+        Note: Because the Value Metafunction ``IsSameType<>` is evaluated at compile time, the part of the if-statement code that does not apply won't even appear in the compiled code.
+This can be an improvement to the runtime of your code.

+        The output is the following:

-        .. includefrags:: demos/tutorial/metafunctions/swap.cpp.stdout
+        .. includefrags:: demos/tutorial/metafunctions/assignment1_solution.cpp.stdout